Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-We now answer the following question: under what prior assumptions will $\abfesfix$ produce the same SNP rankings as the frequentist test statistic $\tes$? \cite{Wakefield2009} names this kind of prior the ``implicit $p$-value prior", as it effectively identifies the implicit prior assumptions that are made by the standard practice of ranking SNPs by their $p$-value computed from $\tes$.
+We now answer the following question: under what prior assumptions will $\mathrm{ABF}_{\mathrm{fix}}^{\mathrm{ES}}$ produce the same SNP rankings as the frequentist test statistic $\mathcal {T}_{\mathrm{ES}}$? \citet{Wakefield2009} names this kind of prior the ``implicit $p$-value prior'', as it identifies the implicit prior assumptions being made when one ranks SNPs by their $p$-value computed from $\mathcal {T}_{\mathrm{ES}}$.

-Note that, although for a {\it given} SNP ${\rm ABF^{ES}_{fix}}(\omega)$ is a monotone function of $\tes$, for a fixed value of $\omega$ the two statistics will not generally rank SNPs in the same way because $\zeta$ varies among SNPs.
-If however we allow $\omega$ to vary among SNPs in a particular way, then the two statistics will agree on their rankings, as summarized in the following proposition. \begin{prop} {\bf (Implicit $p$-value prior, fixed effects)} In the ES model, if the prior hyperparameter $\omega$ is allowed to vary among SNPs, with
+Although for a \textit{given} SNP $\mathrm{ABF^{ES}_{fix}}(\omega)$ is a monotone function of $\mathcal{T}_{\mathrm{ES}}$, for a fixed value of $\omega$ the two statistics will not generally rank SNPs in the same way because $\zeta$ varies among SNPs.
+If, however, $\omega$ is assumed to vary among SNPs in a particular way, then the two statistics produce the same ranking.
+(A similar result holds for $\mathrm {ABF^{EE}_{fix}}$.) \begin{prop}[(Implicit $p$-value prior, fixed effects)] In the ES model, if the prior hyperparameter $\omega$ is allowed to vary among SNPs, with